-3. Pour the strawberry mixture into a buttered 2-quart baking dish.
-Top with 2 tablespoons of butter.
+3. Assemble the cobbler.
+Pour the coated strawberries into a butter 2-quart baking dish.
+Top it with two tablespoons of butter.

-4. Combine flour, baking powder, cornstarch, sugar, and salt in a bowl.
-Stir in three tables of butter.
-Add the milk.
-Mix until you form a soft dough.
-Spoon the mixture over the berries.
+Then, combine the flour, baking powder, cornstarch, sugar, and salt in a separate bowl.
+Mix well, then stir in three tablespoons of butter and the milk.

-5. Bake for 35 to 40 minutes in the preheated oven, or until the top is golden brown.
+4. Bake.
+Bake in the preheated oven for 35 to 40 minutes or until the crust turns golden brown.

 Tips & Tricks

-- Some people use water when making homemade crusts, but I highly recommend lemon juice instead.
+- Use lemon juice for the crust.
+Some people use water when making homemade crusts, but I highly recommend lemon juice instead.
 It gives a nice balance to the sweetness of the sugar and the strawberries, giving you a wonderful tasting cobbler.

-- If you want a rich dough, use cream in place of milk.
+- Make it richer.
+If you want a rich dough, use cream in place of milk.

-- The strawberries already give the cobbler beautiful red and pink hues, but if you want to make the colors pop even more, add a few drops of red food coloring to the filling.
+- Heighten the color.
+The strawberries already give the cobbler beautiful red and pink hues, but if you want to make the colors pop even more, add a few drops of red food coloring to the filling.

-- Don’t limit yourself to strawberries alone – you can use blueberries, blackberries, rhubarb, peaches, cherries, or whatever fruit you desire!
+- Experiment with other fruits.
+Don’t limit yourself to strawberries alone – you can use blueberries, blackberries, rhubarb, peaches, cherries, or whatever fruit you desire!
 Try to use fresh fruits as much as you can.
-Avoid canned filling as much as possible because doing so will give you a gummy cobbler.
+Avoid canned filling as much as possible because they lead to gummy cobblers.

-- Don’t forget to add the cornstarch, or else your pie will be all runny and will make the crust soggy.
+- Don’t forget the cornstarch!
+If you do, your pie will be all runny and will make the crust soggy.

-- If you’re diabetic but still need some sweetness in your life, use Splenda in place of sugar and you’ll still be able to enjoy this dessert.
+- Cut back on the sugar.
+If you’re diabetic but still need some sweetness in your life, use Splenda in place of sugar.

 - Always use cold butter when making the dough.
 Use a cheese grater to cut it effortlessly.

-- Do not cover the filling entirely with the biscuit topping.
+- Don’t cover the filling entirely with the biscuit topping.
 If you put too much, the fruits and the topping will steam instead of bake.
 You will end up with a wet rather than a crisp cobbler.
-So, when adding the topping, leave a space in between portions.
+So, when adding the topping, leave a space between portions.
 This will let steam escape from the fruit filling.

-- Do not over-mix the crust batter.
+- Don’t over-mix the crust batter.
 It’s okay to leave it with a few lumps here and there.

-- Since you have no way of seeing the bottom layer and filling, it can be challenging to determine whether your cobbler is already cooked.
-Here’s the trick: insert a probe thermometer at the center of the cobbler.
+- Be precise: use a thermometer.
+Since you have no way of seeing the bottom layer and filling, it can be challenging to determine whether your cobbler is already cooked.
+Not if you use a thermometer, though.
+Insert a probe thermometer at the center of the cobbler.
 If the filling has reached 200 degrees Fahrenheit, you’ll know it’s done.